In this week’s edition of Sound Advice, Nick Brunner brings us mysterious crooners, sad ballad composers and a palindrome.

 We're ending on a happier note than we started this week with Seattle band Tacocat.
 The group’s newest record "This Mess Is A Place" came out last week and is a joy from start to finish, poppy and positive without overdoing it.
 “Hologram” kicks off the album and is an immediate singalong.

-Listen to Nick's playlist here:
+Listen to Brunner's playlist here: